Aller au contenu

 Weaknesses:

-• Less well-known brand
+• Less recognised brand than the others

-6. Lamazuna — The eco-responsible solid option
+6. Lamazuna — The eco-friendly solid bar

 Strengths:

-• Zero waste, compact solid format
+• Zero waste, compact format

 • Vegan and cruelty-free